Instrumental raises $20M to scale its AI-powered manufacturing tech – TechCrunch

 Instrumental works around the problem by getting its tech installed on manufacturing lines when they are in pre-production development.
 If the startup can prove value there, its tech can be rolled out when the lines move from development to production.
 And, if Instrumental’s tech works with initial lines, it can be scaled across other manufacturing lines that are spun up, something called “replicating lines.”

 The startup has two products: One for manufacturing lines in development, and one for those in production.
-Unlike enterprise software contracts that are often sold on a yearly-cadence, Instrumental’s manufacturing deals can ramp up based on volume through a process that its CEO called “continuous sale.”
+Unlike enterprise software contracts that are often sold on a yearly cadence, Instrumental’s manufacturing deals can ramp up based on volume through a process that its CEO called “continuous sale.”

 The model allows the company to charge more, more quickly than an enterprise software contract waiting for its re-up period to allow for renegotiation, boosting how quickly Instrumental can grow its business,